OrangeRevolt/Pixel/README.md

 # Pixel
 An open source paint program, focused creating tilesets and sprites for pixel art games.

-The first release will be version 1.0, focused on the neccessary features first.
+I'm working towards the official version 1.0 release, that is focused on neccessary features first.
+So for now i reccommed to just try it out, and use it on test projects.
+I'm always working on it, so there will be frequent updates.
+You are welcome to request features and report bugs.
+Enjoy

 ## v1.0 Features